growdigital/natureworks.org.uk.content/blog/240514-wood-meadow-cafe.md

 What about a wood meadow **café**?
 Imagine, somewhere to sit, decent coffee ☕ & cake 🍰, parking, toilets.
 And imagine the meadow stretched out before you, with wide mown grass paths curving through the long, flower-studded grass, surrounded by impenetrable hedges.
 And you can let the children run around, safe yet immersed.
 Multi-use, multi-generational, supporting sustainable livelihoods.

 Who wouldn’t want to go to the wood meadow café?

+Idea originally on my [fundraiser page](https://ko-fi.com/natureworks/goal?g=37) for my trip to see Estonian wood meadows for real.